arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Opta.md

 - **What is the cycle time for an Opta® programmed using IEC 61131-3 through PLC IDE?**

     PLC IDE offers two cyclical tasks.
 The Fast task's lowest cycle time, set as default, is 10ms, but it can also be configured to use a 20ms or 50ms execution period.
 A Slow task is also available, for less priority operations, with a 100ms execution period.

+- **Why is the Simulation Mode disabled in PLC IDE?**

+    The Simulation Mode is not available in the PLC IDE due to the runtime implementation as, including the Arduino code, it would not be capable of simulating reliably that part.

 - **What input options are available on Opta®?**